plaintextaccounting/plaintextaccounting/src/index.md

 ### PTA apps

 To do Plain Text Accounting, choose one of the apps below.
-Generally it's relatively easy to migrate data from one to another.
+Generally it's possible to migrate data from one to another.

 <!-- Syntax: https://pandoc.org/README.html#tables -->
 <!-- Active projects are sorted by committers+other community size/activity signals; inactives are sorted by start date. -->